paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ## § 3506.
 General authorities
 **(a) In general** In the performance of its functions, the Central Intelligence Agency is authorized to—

-(1) Transfer to and receive from other Government agencies such sums as may be approved by the Office of Management and Budget, for the performance of any of the functions or activities authorized under [section 3036 of this title](./chapter-044-national-security.md#section-3036).,11 So in original.
-The period probably should not appear. and any other Government agency is authorized to transfer to or receive from the Agency such sums without regard to any provisions of law limiting or prohibiting transfers between appropriations.
+(1) Transfer to and receive from other Government agencies such sums as may be approved by the Office of Management and Budget, for the performance of any of the functions or activities authorized under [section 3036 of this title](./chapter-044-national-security.md#section-3036), and any other Government agency is authorized to transfer to or receive from the Agency such sums without regard to any provisions of law limiting or prohibiting transfers between appropriations.
 Sums transferred to the Agency in accordance with this paragraph may be expended for the purposes and under the authority of this chapter without regard to limitations of appropriations from which transferred;

 (2) Exchange funds without regard to section 3651 of the Revised Statutes;

 (3) Reimburse other Government agencies for services of personnel assigned to the Agency, and such other Government agencies are authorized, without regard to provisions of law to the contrary, so to assign or detail any officer or employee for duty with the Agency;

-(4) Authorize personnel designated by the Director to carry firearms to the extent necessary for the performance of the Agency’s authorized functions, except that, within the United States, such authority shall be limited to the purposes of protection of classified materials and information, the training of Agency personnel and other authorized persons in the use of firearms, the protection of Agency installations and property, the protection of current and former Agency personnel and their immediate families, defectors and their immediate families, and other persons in the United States under Agency auspices, and the protection of the Director of National Intelligence and such personnel of the Office of the Director of National Intelligence as the Director of National Intelligence may designate;
+(4) Authorize personnel designated by the Director to carry firearms to the extent necessary for the performance of the Agency’s authorized functions, except that, within the United States, such authority shall be limited to the purposes of protection of classified materials and information, the training of Agency personnel and other authorized persons in the use of firearms, the protection of Agency installations and property, the protection of current and former Agency personnel and their immediate families, defectors and their immediate families, and other persons in the United States under Agency auspices, and the protection of the Director of National Intelligence and current and former personnel of the Office of the Director of National Intelligence and their immediate families as the Director of National Intelligence may designate;

 (5) Make alterations, improvements, and repairs on premises rented by the Agency, and pay rent therefor;

-(6) Determine and fix the minimum and maximum limits of age within which an original appointment may be made to an operational position within the Agency, notwithstanding the provision of any other law, in accordance with such criteria as the Director, in his discretion, may prescribe; and
+(6) Determine and fix the minimum and maximum limits of age within which an original appointment may be made to an operational position within the Agency, notwithstanding the provision of any other law, in accordance with such criteria as the Director, in his discretion, may prescribe;

-(7) Notwithstanding [section 1341(a)(1) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1341/a/1&num=0&edition=prelim), enter into multiyear leases for up to 15 years.
+(7) Notwithstanding [section 1341(a)(1) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1341/a/1&num=0&edition=prelim), enter into multiyear leases for up to 15 years; and

+(8) Upon the approval of the Director, provide, during any fiscal year, with or without reimbursement, subsistence to any personnel assigned to an overseas location designated by the Agency as an austere location.

 **(b) Scope of authority for expenditure**